 It was such a pleasure speaking with you today.
 Thank you for taking the time to speak with me regarding your child’s Autism diagnosis and the results of the speech and language evaluation.
-I want you to know that I fell in love with your child when I evaluated him.
-He is precious, sweet, hard-working and tries his level best to do what is asked of him.
+I want you to know how wonderful I think your child is.
+He is precious, sweet, hard-working, and tries his level best to do what is asked of him.
 Your child is eager to please – so much so, that I worry about him not being able to advocate for himself at the expense of trying to obey authority, even when it’s uncomfortable for him.
 During the evaluation, I noticed his body language indicating “distress.”
-I asked him if he needed to use the restroom and he immediately got up, went into the tiny bathroom in the office, closed the door, used the toilet and then washed his hands and returned and sat back down at the table.
-Halfway through the evaluation I handed him a piece of unwrapped candy.
+I asked him if he needed to use the restroom and he immediately got up, went into the tiny bathroom in the office, closed the door, used the toilet, and then washed his hands and returned and sat back down at the table.
+Halfway through the evaluation, I handed him a piece of unwrapped candy.
 He put it in his little hand and held it there.
 I asked him if he wanted to put it into his mouth and he did so, immediately.
 And he held it there, obviously uncomfortably – his little face showing displeasure, but his behavior demonstrating compliance.
 I handed him the trash can and said that he could spit it out if he didn’t like it.
 And he quickly did.

 I agree with you that he is very smart.
 As I wrote in the report, the standardized speech and language scores are only an estimate of what he may really know.
 I had to mark things wrong in the evaluation, even though I knew that he knew the target concept.
 For example, when I asked him what color the large ball in the picture was, he said “heavy,” and he said the yellow ball was “light.”
 His descriptions of the balls were accurate on both accounts, but he did not label the colors as prompted.
 Yet he easily labeled colors when I put crayons in front of him.
 I noted this information and highlighted his strengths in the speech and language evaluation report, and these and other identified strengths will be the starting point of building a therapy plan for him.

-Please know that I know he is a wonderful child; and that I understand that his meltdowns in the classroom these first few weeks in kindergarten are not malicious or because he does’t want follow the classroom rules.
+Please know that I know he is a wonderful child; and that I understand that his meltdowns in the classroom these first few weeks in kindergarten are not malicious or because he doesn’t want to follow the classroom rules.
 And I will tell the teacher that he is not stealing; I will tell her that he truly doesn’t understand that the toys out of the treasure chest must be earned or that he must ask first before he takes a pencil.
 Yes, he is a very good boy.
 Right now, he just doesn’t understand these unspoken social expectations that his peers seem to instinctively know.
-He is not trying to disrupt the class, nor is he attention seeking when he cries and screams as his peers do choral reading.
-Sensory overload and external stimuli, as well as auditory processing difficulties make it quite difficult to function without additional support in a very noisy, bright, crowded and busy classroom.
+He is not trying to disrupt the class, nor is he attention-seeking when he cries and screams as his peers do choral reading.
+Sensory overload and external stimuli, as well as auditory processing difficulties, make it quite difficult to function without additional support in a very noisy, bright, crowded, and busy classroom.

 Please remember what we talked about regarding eye contact, echolalia, sensory needs, picky eating and especially how to choose therapies that will respect his dignity and autonomy, and that won’t crush the joyous and precious little person that he is.
 I will advocate for him; but because you will need to learn how to become be his biggest champion, I have sent you links to resources for you to begin to educate yourself about Autism.
 I understand that you were very upset yesterday when they told you the diagnosis.
 My hope is that you begin to view this diagnosis differently.
 Your adorable, wonderful child is still the same person he was before you received that phone call.
 The good news is that there are people who can teach you how to support him and help him to have a happy childhood.